opensuspect/opensuspect/README.md

 * some miscellaneous map features.

 ### Goals for the beta release
-* Finalized game map, based on a fictionaly spy story from the 1960s cold war era,
+* Finalized game map, based on a fictional spy story from the 1960s cold war era,
 * sufficient number of tasks for diverse gameplay,
 * sufficient number of items for a diverse gameplay,
-* uinque misceallaneous map features,
+* unique misceallaneous map features,
 * all assets are in a coherent form that fit the game style,
 * the victory and loss conditions match the expectations for a social deduction game,
 * the number of game breaking bugs is minimal.